Maeve // Lost Signal โ Authoring Guide

 Available Fields

 text: message content.
 Can benullif a media file is sent instead.
-Also accepts an array of strings to chain multiple bubbles in a single declaration — see below.pause:short,medium,long.requires_flag: message shown only if the flag is set.
-Can be a string (single flag) or an array of strings (all flags must be set).condition: condition based on a numeric variable.edit: modifies the message after it is sent.corrupted: displays the bubble as a corrupted message — ✗ Corrupted message in red.textis not required.effects: effect triggered immediately when the message appears.media: image or audio attachment.time: optional timestamp displayed below the bubble.
-Format"HH:MM"— e.g."14:43".
+Also accepts an array of strings to chain multiple bubbles in a single declaration โ see below.pause:short,medium,long.requires_flag: message shown only if the flag is set.
+Can be a string (single flag) or an array of strings (all flags must be set).condition: condition based on a numeric variable.edit: modifies the message after it is sent.corrupted: displays the bubble as a corrupted message โ โ Corrupted message in red.textis not required.effects: effect triggered immediately when the message appears.media: image or audio attachment.time: optional timestamp displayed below the bubble."HH:MM"โ shown as-is (same-day message)."YYYY-MM-DD HH:MM"โ shown as"DD-MM-YYYY HH:MM"(FR locale) or"YYYY-MM-DD HH:MM"(other locales) if the date is before today.

 Editing a Message After Sending (edit)